chus-chus/teex/paper/paper.md

 # Statement of need

 The current rise in usage of black-box ML models in all aspects of the industry and research is making *XAI* more popular than ever.
 New explanation methods are being presented at a fast pace, and this gives rise to the need for their evaluation.
-Given the early state of *XAI* evaluation methods and their dependence on the task context, there is a need for tools that support *XAI* evaluation in a (1) general, (2) extensible and (3) simple way. `teex` addresses all three points.
-(1), by allowing evaluation of the most used explanation types in a model/explainer-independent manner.
-(2), by encapsulating evaluation methods for each explanation type.
-(3), by providing single-line evaluation API's and comprehensive documentation, including tutorials and use cases.
+Given the early state of *XAI* evaluation methods and their dependence on the task context, there is a need for tools that support their usage in a (1) general, (2) extensible and (3) simple way. `teex` addresses all three points:

+1. By allowing evaluation of the most used explanation types in a model/explainer-independent manner.
+2. By clearly encapsulating functionality: evaluation and data generation methods exist within distinct modules, inside a sub-package for each explanation type.
+API's are stardardized between all modules and architecural structure is clearly laid out.
+3. By providing single-line evaluation API's and comprehensive documentation, including tutorials and use cases.

 ## Related software